mellaurie/tone/pages/02.april-2020/07.U1/01.overview/section.md

 ---
 # Unit 1: Online Course Design Principles
 ## Overview
 In this unit we will explore what online learning is, as well as various principles in online course design.
+For those of you who have been asked to put your campus course online, or to have a blended course - don't stress!
+We hope to give you all the tools you need throughout these three weeks.  'll start off this course with a brief overview of online learning, with a focus on Multi-Access Learning.
+We'll then dive into some course design principles,

 asdf
 ## Topics
-1. What is Multi-modal Learning?
+1. What is Multi-Access Learning?
  - Online vs. f2f
  - Modes of delivery (blended, flipped, etc.)
  - Multi-access